dassiorleando/tasktor/README.md

   * Make task as public or private
   * Mark task as finish
   * Sort & Filter tasks listing
+* design
+  * Clean material design with Angular-Material

 #### On The Way

-* Clean material design with Angular-Material
 * Better notification on the top right when an action is finish
 * Associate task to a particular user